Oz-like-the-Wizard/Flight-Delay-Prediction---Case-Study/README.md

 https://www.kaggle.com/competitions/flight-delays-prediction-challeng2

-The purpose is not to obtain the best possible prediction but rather to emphasize on the various steps needed to build such a model, following the data science pipeline.
+The purpose is not to obtain the best possible prediction but rather to emphasize on the various steps needed to build such a model in a limited time, following the data science pipeline.